The White Goddess: Celtic tree calendar

 Graves argues that the names of the Ogham letters in the alphabet used in parts of Gaelic Ireland and Britain contained a calendar that contained the key to an ancient liturgy involving the human sacrifice of a sacred king, and, further, that these letter names concealed lines of Ancient Greek hexameter describing the goddess.

 Graves' "tree calendar" has no relation to any historical Celtic calendar.

 His interpretations rather rely on the book Ogygia by the 17th-century bard Roderick O'Flaherty.

 Druantia

 In The White Goddess, Graves proposed a hypothetical Gallic tree goddess, Druantia, who has become somewhat popular with contemporary Neopagans.
 Druantia is an archetype of the eternal mother as seen in the evergreen boughs.
 Her name is believed to be derived from the Celtic word for oak trees, *drus or *deru.
 She is known as "Queen of the Druids".
 She is a goddess of fertility for plants and humans, ruling over sexual activities and passion.
-She also rules protection of trees, knowledge, creativity.
+She also rules protection of trees, knowledge, and creativity.